SandeepKumarGulati1983/MachineLearningPractice/README.md

   -- via using skLearn library
-  		project : Predicting the salary based on experince of an employee CSV Data : Independent Variable : experience Dependent variable : salary
+  		project : Predicting the salary based on experince of an employee CSV Data (One feature): Independent Variable : experience Dependent variable : salary